UserArham/win8-simulator/READ_US.md

-Windows 8 Simulator is a system emulator by NanoTech Sprunki Code.

 This may provide an clear thought for Windows as this may be an look series of the Windows Simulator.
 Download win8-simulator.zip if you want an clear view!
 You may view with 8K but download is 2110p.
 Apps and tiles provide an "SICK!!!" thought cause this was a copy of some Microsoft features.